amgt-d1/Max-Min-w-Outliers/README.md

 ## Datasets
 * "_dataset" directory has to be located at "src/_dataset" (i.e., src/_dataset/xx.csv, where xx is a dataset name).
+* A dataset has to be a csv file.
+   * Each line represents a data item, and, under a d-dimensional vector assumption, each dimension has to be separeted by comma.

 ## Parameters
 * Set some value in the corresponding txt file in `_parameter`.

 ## Citation
 If you use our implementation, please cite the following paper.